 All gifts are deductible for Federal income tax purposes, but we recommend that you consult with your tax advisor.

-Donations are recognized with a Plaque on site indicating the donors name date and improvement provided.
+Donations are recognized with an on site listing indicating the donors name, dedication and the and improvement provided.